-PowerPoint 2016 expects you first to make a selection, and then the do something such as clicking a button to perform an action for the selected slide objects.
+Before you change or format something, PowerPoint expects you to first to make a selection, and then do something such as clicking a button to perform an action for the selected slide objects.
 If you cannot select an object, then you cannot modify it at all.
 Although this tutorial explains how you can select shapes on a slide, the process works the same way for any other slide object.

 Figure 1: A single shape selected on the slide

-To select a shape that's behind some other shape and not easily selected or visible, press the Tab key to rotate among all the objects on your slide until the shape you want is selected.
-If you pressed Tab quickly and missed selecting a shape, you can press Shift+Tab to reverse the entire tab selection process.
+To select a shape that's behind some other shape and not easily selected or visible, press the Tab key to search among all the objects on your slide until the shape you want is selected.
+If you pressed Tab quickly and missed selecting a shape, you can press Shift + Tab to reverse the entire tab selection process.

 You can also use the Selection Pane to select.

-To select more than one shape, use any of these options:
+To select more than one shape in PowerPoint 2016 for Mac, use any of these options:

 - Click a shape to select it, and then ⌘ + click (or Shift + click) another shape to select it.
 Repeat the same process to select more shapes on the slide.
 Figure 2 shows two shapes have been selected.